ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 * **Student discounts:** If you are a student then you will receive a discount on the conference ticket.

-* **Beginner friendly platform:** If you are novice speaker than submitting talk here is worth.
+* **Beginner friendly platform:** If you are novice speaker than it is worth submitting your talk.
 The conference is not only expecting sessions from experts but also interested in presenting content for newbies.

 * **Networking:** You will find senior employees of tech giants, owner of innovative startups, professors of Universities attending this conference.
 It